denniskeefe/My-Project/README.md

 My-Project
 ==========

-A project where I will be adding features as I learn them
+ I am using this project to add features as I learn them, so far, I have the following.

+ * Twitter-Bootstrap
+ * Devise
+ * Active Admin